How to balance blogging with 9-to-5 job

 To balance blogging with a 9-to-5 job, you need practicality in your everyday life.

-And there’s nothing practical about preparing meals every day.
+And there’s nothing practical about preparing meals every single day.

-So the best you can do is plan your meals (and those of the children and family members you are responsible for if any) for the week and face the stove for a longer period, but only once a week.
+So the best you can do is plan your meals (and those of the children and family members you are responsible for, if any) for the week.
+You’ll have to face the stove for a longer period, but only once a week.

 Separate all portions into small pots in a practical and easily accessible way.
-Then freeze everything and don’t think about cooking for the rest of the week!
-Did you hear me?
-Focus your mental energy on working hard to go from side blogger to full-time blogger.
+Then freeze everything and don’t even think about cooking for the rest of the week.
+Instead, focus your mental energy on working hard to go from a side blogger to a full-time blogger.

 #5 Put your brain to work on the way to the 9-to-5 job